The Safety of Tanning While Pregnant

 Pregnancy and tanning questions are sure to follow as the weather warms.
 As soon as summer is here, shorts, sundresses, and sleeveless tops make their grand entrance into the wardrobe, but who likes to wear them without a little sun-kissed glow!
 So how can you bronze your skin during pregnancy?

-On the Beach: Many of the concerns about beach sun are the same as tanning beds.
+Many of the concerns about beach sun are the same as tanning beds.
 Pregnancy makes your skin more sensitive so the sun may cause hives, heat rash or worsened chloasma.
 Staying in the shade should prevent hives or heat rash.
 The same safety measures should be taken in the sun whether you are pregnant or not: drink plenty of water, use a sunscreen with SPF 30 or more, and wear a hat.
-If you feel dizzy, nauseated or tired go to an air conditioned area.
-Long hours in the sun that result in burning should be avoided.

 Compiled using information from the following sources: